 Is what you’re doing strategic?
 Or are you just doing “whatever” and hoping for some result?
 Twitter and blogging and Facebook groups can all help you grow, but only if you’re doing them with intention.

-Or is it yet another webinar that promised you the secrets to explode your traffic / get organized / launch your thing … that didn’t give you real clarity?
+Or is it yet another webinar that promised you something cool but didn’t give you anything you can take action on?
 Or yet another blog post about a thing that mostly says the same thing as the other billion blog posts you’ve already read?

 We all do this.
-We all need answers, and education is crucial for our development… what I’m getting at is, how much are you getting out of it?
-How much time have you lost?
-What are you doing to filter out distraction so you can focus and get actual work done?
+We all need answers, and education is crucial for our development… what I’m getting at is, be aware of how much are you getting out of it.
+If it’s not helping you grow or profit, you must learn to filter out distraction if you want to get into action mode.

 Without mental awareness and discipline, your days will fly by and you won’t be able to say you’ve accomplished all that much, despite how “busy” you’ve been.
 And most importantly, those big things that need to happen to take your business to the next level (the things you can never “seem to find the time” to do?), will just never get done.
 Ouch.